Welcome to The Liquid Audit.

 Staff create their own account, search for the venue, and request access.
 The owner or manager then approves the right people inside Staff Approvals.

-Does The Liquid Audit support QR ordering?
+Does The Liquid Audit support QR ordering and live command visibility?

 How long does onboarding usually take?